Table of Contents

 In New England for example, your peak time frame will be around Memorial Day.
 Historically, soil temperatures are ~65 degrees which is prime time for cool season grasses.
 A full application of fertilizer according to the bag rate, which should deliver around 3/4 lbs. of Nitrogen per 1,000 sq. ft.
 Use our lawn fertilizer calculator to help make the calculations easy.

-Verdict: The best time will be the second application towards the end of May when soil temperatures are consistently ~65 degrees.
+Verdict: The best time will be the second application towards the end of May when soil temperatures are consistent ~65 degrees.

 The most popular choice is by applying a granular fertilizer through a fertilizer spreader.
 However, there are great liquid options available such as Simple Lawn Solutions, CoRoN, and LawnStar.